elena19m/cloud-courses/website/docs/security/containers.md

 ## Exercise: Starting a container

 * Start a container in the background based on the `centos: 7` image.
-* Connect to the container just turned on and run the `yum install bind-tools` command.
+* Connect to the container just turned on and run the `yum install bind-utils` command.
 * Disconnect from container.

 ## Context: Container separation